fygar256/general-assembler-axx/README.md

 ADD A,Rn n>7;5 n|0x68
 ```

-ADD A,Rn will return error code 5 when n>7, and an object with n|0x68 will be created.
-For example, given the above line, ADD A,R1 will output an object named 0x69.
+ADD A,Rn will return error code 5 when n>7, and an binary with n|0x68 will be created.
+For example, given the above line, ADD A,R1 will output an binary named 0x69.

 ・symbol